grinnell-cs/csc151-dh/_labs/recursion-basics.md

 ## Preparation

 a.
-Introduce yourself to your partner, discuss work procedures, who will submit the lab, other important issues.
+Introduce yourself to your partner, discuss your preferred work processes, your stengths, and other issues you deem important.

 <!--
 b.
 Decide who is side A and who is side B.